CarolynM8ri3/public-assets/README.md

-# Style Asset Repository
+# Public Asset Repository

-This is a public repository storing web assets.
+This is a public repository storing web assets and handy code snippets.

-It contains images in multiple formats PNG, JPEG, SVG, etc.
+It contains images in multiple formats PNG, JPEG, SVG, etc. as well as CSS and JavaScript.

-Organization and accessibility are among the key features emphasized in the design of this repository.
+Free to use.
+If you use an image please cite me as the source :)